amanchokshi/EMBERS/README.rst

 *Experimental Measurement of BEam Responses with Satellites*
 ============================================================
-*EMBERS* is a software package designed to enable polarised measurements of radio telescope antenna beam-patterns using satellites and is designed to install cleanly with a single invocation of the standard Python package tool
+*EMBERS* is a pure-Python astronomy software package designed to enable polarised measurements of radio telescope antenna beam-patterns using satellites.

+*EMBERS* is designed to install cleanly with a single invocation of the standard Python package tool

 .. code-block:: console